Curriculum Integration and Alignment Guide (Word)

 Developed by OSPI, this guide includes a template for developing an integrated unit, as well as a model of a integrated unit in the context of environmental health.
 The model integrated unit in this guide was prepared by the Integrated Environmental Health Middle School Project, NIEHS Center for Ecogenetics and Environmental Health at the University of Washington.
 Districts, schools, and teachers may use this guide to help meet RCW 28A.230.020, requiring an interdisciplinary approach to environmental education.

+OSPI CTE division.
 Course Outline - This is a course offered by the Career and Technology Education Science, Technology, Engineering and Mathematics career cluster.
-The purpose of this exploratory course is to exposes students to career opportunities in the new green economy.
+The purpose of this exploratory course is to expose students to career opportunities in the new green economy.

 The Green Sustainable Design and Technology course content includes: